-BIG BAD WOLF submits "Anthros Versus Zombies" and writes: Try being a young man, new to army life, who has to face a war that just can't be won, only endured.
+BIG BAD WOLF Is Thankful submits "Anthros Versus Zombies" and writes: Try being a young man, new to army life, who has to face a war that just can't be won, only endured.

 That sounds dark and gloomy -- perfect for a horror story!

 Shaara Gobble Gobble submits "Spider Hopping -- November NaNo 2012" writes: What a skillfully written newsletter.
 You really hit the nail -- in fact, you pounded it perfectly.
 I don't know what CGI means.
 I'll be looking it up in a minute.

 As to Pride and Prejudice and the Zombies????
 Tell me you made that name up.
 Is there really a movie with that title.
 I almost fell off my chair reading it.

 CGI = Computer-generated Imagery, and -- don’t fall out of your chair, Shaara! -- not only is “Pride and Prejudice and Zombies” being made into a movie, but it’s based on the best-selling book of the same name, written in 2009.
 Thanks for replying to the newsletter!